 - Student coverage through a school or college

 Health insurance marketplace plans

-Cheap health insurance can be purchased through the health insurance exchange in your state if you are not employed and not eligible for Medicaid coverage.
-On the state exchanges, there are typically five different metal tiers that are offered: Catastrophic, Bronze, Silver, Gold and Platinum.
-The best metal tier will depend on your income and how healthy you are.
+Cheap health insurance can be purchased through the Affordable Care Act (ACA) health insurance exchange in your state if you are not eligible for Medicaid coverage.
+On the state exchanges, there are typically five different plan tiers that are offered: Catastrophic, Bronze, Silver, Gold and Platinum.
+The best plan tier will depend on your income and how healthy you are.

-If you are a single young adult and are looking for a plan that would cover yourself, then the best health insurance would be a lower tier plan like Catastrophic and Bronze.
+If you are a single young adult and are looking for an individual plan, then the best health insurance could be a lower-tier plan like Catastrophic or Bronze.
 These policies can work well for most young adults or young couples who have not started a family and only need basic health insurance coverage.
-Both of these health policies have cheap premiums but also a high deductible which makes them ideal if you expect low to zero medical costs.
+Both of these health policies have cheap premiums but also a high deductible, which makes them ideal if you expect low to zero medical costs.
 Additionally, Catastrophic health plans are only available if you are under 30 years old.

-Silver metal health insurance policies have modest premiums and deductibles, and would be better suited for young couples who may have just started a family.
-The lower deductibles would allow you to get access to co-insurance and co-pays more quickly as you may be facing additional medical expenses due to a newborn or having a dependent.
-If you can afford higher premiums, a Gold or Platinum policy could be a good choice as these policies have the lowest deductibles.
+Silver health insurance policies have modest premiums and deductibles, and they would be better suited for young couples who may have just started a family.
+The lower deductibles would allow you to get access to coinsurance and copays more quickly, as you may be facing additional medical expenses due to a newborn or having a dependent.
+If you can afford higher premiums, a Gold or Platinum policy could be a good choice, as these policies have the lowest deductibles.

-Below, we have provided average sample individual health insurance quotes for a young adult in California.
-As you can see, Catastrophic and Bronze plans are the cheapest and what we recommend for young adults in great health and not many medical expenses.
-As mentioned before, if you are beginning to start a family, a policy like the Silver metal tier would be a better option due to the lower deductible.
+Below, we have provided average individual health insurance quotes for a young adult in California.
+As you can see, Catastrophic and Bronze plans are often the cheapest and what we recommend for young adults in great health without many medical expenses.
+As mentioned before, if you are beginning to start a family, a Silver-tier policy could be a better option due to the lower deductible.

 Find Cheap Health Insurance in Your Area